onyx-and-iris/voicemeeter-api-powershell/README.md

 ##### video

-The following video Vban.outstream[9] properties are available:
+The following video Vban.outstream properties are available:

 - vfps: int, from 1 to 30
 - vformat: string, ('png', 'jpg')